-- 3.15 New retail businesses in particular may be loss-making, but as they mature and as they become larger, the PRA expects them to become more profitable and secure.
-Accordingly, the PRA expects to receive information on the degree of cross-subsidy between the UK retail business and wholesale business within the firm and between the firm and the rest of the group. - 3.16 The PRA's expectation of structural profitability for authorised firms does not preclude the use of group service companies by firms, whether engaged in retail business or wholesale business, provided operational resilience and operational continuity expectations are met.
+- 3.15 New retail businesses in particular may be loss-making, but as they mature and grow, the PRA expects them to become more profitable and secure.
+Accordingly, the PRA expects to receive information on the degree of cross-subsidy between the UK retail business and wholesale business within the firm and between the firm and the rest of the group. - 3.16 The PRA's expectation of structural profitability for UK subsidiaries of international groups does not preclude the use of group service companies by firms, whether engaged in retail business or wholesale business, provided operational resilience and operational continuity expectations are met.